briandealwis/ferret/README.md

 ## Notes

 Kenyon was a research project to index Subversion repositories.
-It died a long time ago and the Kenyon binding has long been disabled.
+It died a long time ago and the Kenyon binding has since been disabled.
 It's entirely possible that we could rewrite some of its support for JGit.

-The Eclipse Testing and Profiling tools project (TPTP) was archived in May 2016 and the TPTP binding has long been disabled.
+The Eclipse Testing and Profiling tools project (TPTP) was archived in May 2016 and the TPTP binding has since been disabled.
+Suggestions for tracing libraries with a nice API are appreciated!

 ## Installation